 The experts and their studies warn us to be wary of using cortisone shots, and they say that some practitioners are less wary, giving the shots more frequently than advisable or using them without first giving self-cure a proper chance.
-According to one Web site reader commenting in December, for example, “I’ve had problems with plantar fasciitis since mid-summer, went to a podiatrist and got a cortisone shot.
+According to one Web site reader, for example, “I’ve had problems with plantar fasciitis since mid-summer, went to a podiatrist and got a cortisone shot.
 He didn’t give me any (stretching) exercises, so I had to pick them up from friends and other websites.”

 Most of my experts would argue with that approach.

 Cortisone injections may help relieve the pain and inflammation of plantar fasciitis, but they are not a cure.
 Yes, they can certainly help (see New Plantar Fasciitis Treatment Study, in Plantar Fasciitis News & Tips), but they have potential dangers.
 Unless you’re in too much crippling pain to function, the use of stretching and better footwear is typically advised and cortisone not so much.

 “I’m not a big injector unless the patient is completely shut down,” says Dr. W. Hodges Davis, a Charlotte, North Carolina Foot & Ankle Surgeon, and 2012-2013 President of the Outreach and Education Fund of the American Orthopaedic Foot & Ankle Society.

 Injection studies have shown that it’s not really a cure, but can make pain better for a period, he says.

 “My concern is, with multiple injections, those can end up with plantar fasciitis ruptures or other problems on the bottom of the foot.”